Why Supply Chain Finance is a Better Option than Traditional Credit Lending

 In today’s sales climate, many customers require 90 to 180 days to pay invoices due to the size of orders and shipment costs.
 However, vendors or trading companies need to process payments quickly in order to ship products and keep business moving as usual.

 Though vendors can turn to traditional credit lending for financial support, often they may not be able to meet the strict requirements necessary to obtain funding.
-Therefore, companies may consider working with an international trade finance company that offers supply chain financing to secure liquid capital that will move their business forward.
+Therefore, companies may consider working with an international trade finance company that offers supply chain finance solutions to secure liquid capital that will move their business forward.

 Supply Chain Finance Provides Capital Without a Repayment Schedule